Meet FlowIQ

 The process begins with an evaluation of your current financial workflows, software stack, and pain points.
 The service provider assesses your transaction volume and determines the level of oversight your business requires.

-Step 2: Technology Integration and Migration
+Step 2: Tech Integration & Migration Strategy

 Step 3: Defining Workflows and Standard Operating Procedures (SOPs)